colts70/The-Sematic-Stack/README.md

 Five anchors are the minimum set needed to deterministically bind identity (type/entity/url/canonical) and constrain ingestion (sitemap) at the first hop.
 Remove one, and you reintroduce guesswork.

+If all five anchors are not present and reachable, the system is not deterministic.
+It is, by definition, operating in degraded probabilistic mode.

 Each one closes a different class of root-level ambiguity:

 Anchor	Removes which kind of guesswork